 NO PURCHASE NECESSARY TO ENTER OR WIN.
 VOID WHERE PROHIBITED.
 VALID IN THE 50 UNITED STATES AND THE DISTRICT OF COLUMBIA ONLY.
 A SUBMISSION INTO THIS CHALLENGE CONSTITUTES YOUR ACCEPTANCE OF THESE OFFICIAL RULES.

-The PILOT Innovation Challenge (the “Challenge”) hosted and administered by the National Association of Broadcasters (NAB) is seeking ideas for unconventional ways broadcasters and other local media can serve communities.
+The PILOT Innovation Challenge (the “Challenge”) hosted and administered by the National Association of Broadcasters (NAB) is seeking ideas for innovative ways broadcasters and other local media can serve communities.

 - AGREEMENT: In order to participate, you must agree to these Rules.
 Therefore, please read these Rules prior to entering.
 Your entering constitutes agreement to these Rules.
 These Rules form a binding legal agreement between you and NAB with respect to the Challenge.
 NAB reserves the right to amend these rules at any time.